Deed in Lieu of Foreclosure Attorneys serving Miami, Fort Lauderdale, Weston, Orlando and surrounding areas

 Deed in Lieu of Foreclosure Overview

 In some situations, the lender will recommend that the homeowner try to sell the property for 90 days before they will consider the deed in lieu of foreclosure.
 This also requires official documentation.

 If the homeowner is approved for a deed in lieu of foreclosure, the lender will send documents for the homeowner to sign, including the deed that transfers the property to the lender and an estoppel affidavit, which sets the terms of the agreement.

 While this process, which is sometimes referred to as surrender of title in lieu of foreclosure, is not a perfect scenario, it does offer advantages over short sales and most certainly over being foreclosed upon.
 For one, this process suggests to future lenders that you acted responsibly once you realized you would not be able to keep up with the terms of your mortgage.

 Any debt left behind can come back in the future, which is another reason why it is wise to bring an attorney on board when going through the deed in lieu of foreclosure process.
 An attorney can negotiate the terms up front that prevents this from happening.
 For instance, if a homeowner owes $200,000 on a house and the bank sells the home for $180,000, the homeowner could be liable for that remaining $20,000.
 They must make sure the bank waives its right to pursue a deficiency judgment.

 Szabo Law Group is committed to assisting individuals through their financial obstacles.
 Aron Szabo personally meets with every client and spends time listening and understanding every particular circumstance.
 Szabo Law Group will work toward providing a solution, either through short sale, foreclosure, or deed in lieu of foreclosure.
-To schedule a free consultation contact the Szabo Law Group today at (954) 210–6054.
+To schedule consultation contact the Szabo Law Group today at (954) 210–6054.